 Even though the average job behavior is insensitive to the average degree of overestimation, individual jobs can be affected.
 To verify that, we group the jobs into 10 classes based on how close is their estimated time to their actual execution time.
-For the $\Phi$ model, class i, $i = 0, \ldots, 9$ includes all those jobs for which their ratio of execution time to estimated time falls in the range $(i \times 10\%, (i + 1) \times 10\%]$ .
-Figure 6 shows the average job wait time for (i) all jobs, (ii) jobs in class 0 (worst estimators) and (iii) jobs in class 9 (best estimators) when $\Phi = 0.2$ .
+More precisely, for the $\Omega$ model, class i, $i = 0, \ldots, 9$ includes all those jobs for which their ratio of estimated to actual execution time falls in the range $[1 + \frac{\Omega}{10}i, 1 + \frac{\Omega}{10}(i+1))$ .
+Figure 8(a) shows the average job wait time for (i) all jobs, (ii) jobs in class 0 (best estimators) and (iii) jobs in class 9 (worst estimators) when the average overestimation factor is 3 ( $\Omega = 3$ ).
+For the $\Phi$ model, class i, $i = 0, \ldots, 9$ includes all those jobs for which their ratio of execution time to estimated time falls in the range $(i \times 10\%, (i+1) \times 10\%]$ .
+Figure 8(b) shows the average job wait time for (i) all jobs, (ii) jobs in class 0 (worst estimators) and (iii) jobs in class 9 (best estimators) when $\Phi = 0.2$ .
 We observe that those users that provide good estimates are rewarded with a lower average wait time.
 The conclusion is that the "quality" of an estimation is not really defined by how close it is to the actual execution time, but by how much better it is compared to the average estimation.
 Users do get a benefit, and therefore an encouragement, from providing good estimates.

-Our findings are in agreement with the work described in [19].
+Our findings are in agreement with the work described in [22].
 In that paper, the authors describe mechanisms to more accurately predict job execution times, based on historical data.
-They find that more accurate estimates of job execution time lead to more accurate estimates of wait time.
-The authors do observe an improvement in average job wait time, for a particular Argonne National Laboratory workload, when using their predictors instead of previously published work [1, 9].
+They find that more accurate estimates of job execution time leads to more accurate estimates of wait time.
+However, the accuracy of execution time prediction has minimal effect on system parameters, such as utilization.
+The authors do observe an improvement in average job wait time, for a particular Argonne National Laboratory workload, when using their predictors instead of previously published work [2, 9].

-4 Gang-scheduling
+5 Gang-scheduling

 In the previous sections we only considered space-sharing scheduling strategies.
-An extra degree of flexibility in scheduling parallel jobs is to share the machine resources not only spatially but also temporally by partitioning the time axis into multiple time slices [2, 4, 8, 11, 20].
-As an example, time-sharing an 8-processor system with a multiprogramming level of four is shown in Figure 7.
-The figure shows the scheduling matrix (also called the Ousterhout matrix) that defines the processors and each timeslice. $J_i^j$ represents the j-th task of job $J_i$ .
+An extra degree of flexibility in scheduling parallel jobs is to share the machine resources not only spatially but also temporally by partitioning the time axis into multiple time slices [3, 4, 8, 11, 23].
+As an example, time-sharing an 8-processor system with a multiprogramming level of four is shown in Figure 9.
+The figure shows the scheduling matrix (also called the Ousterhout matrix) that defines the tasks executing on each processor and each time-slice. $J_i^j$ represents the j-th task of job $J_i$ .
 The matrix is cyclic in that time-slice 3 is followed by time-slice 0.
 One cycle through all the rows of the matrix defines a scheduling cycle.
 Each row of the matrix defines an 8-processor virtual machine, which runs at 1/4th of the speed of the physical machine.
-We use these four virtual machines to run two 8-way parallel jobs $(J_1 \text{ and } J_2)$ and several smaller jobs $(J_3, J_4, J_5, J_6)$ .
-All tasks of a parallel job are always coscheduled to run concurrently, which means that all tasks of a job should be assigned to the same row in the matrix.
+We use these four virtual machines to run two 8-way parallel jobs and several smaller jobs.
+All tasks of a parallel job are always coscheduled to run concurrently.
 This approach gives each job the impression that it is still running on a dedicated, albeit slower, machine.
-This type of scheduling is commonly called gang-scheduling [2].
-Note that some jobs can appear in multiple rows (such as jobs $J_4$ and $J_5$ ).
+This type of scheduling is commonly called gangscheduling [3].
+Note that some tasks can utilize multiple processors (such as $J_3^0$ and $J_3^1$ ) and that some jobs can appear in multiple rows (such as jobs $J_4$ and $J_5$ ).